Best Dell monitor Android Central 2021

 - Only 1080p

 Buying a 4K monitor with a reliable color gamut is necessary for many industries.
 Artists, photographers, engineers, web designers, and other jobs require you to know exactly what color is on the screen, so you're certain what your audience will see on their own PC monitors.
-The 27-inch U2720Q may be the best Dell monitor for that role, as well as one of the best 4K monitors.
+The 27-inch U2720Q may be the best Dell monitor for that role and one of the best 4K monitors.

 Featuring 3840x2160 resolution, 350 nits, a 1300/1 contrast ratio, and an IPS panel attached to a swivel-ready base, the Dell U2720Q display gives you a higher ppi (163), better streaming quality, and a more pronounced difference between lights and darks than any of the other monitors on this list by far.
-Out of the box, the colors are factory calibrated at 99% sRGB for a nearly full array of colors.
+The colors are factory calibrated out of the box at 99% sRGB for a nearly full array of colors.
 Still, you can then adjust the settings to support 95% DCI-P3 for an even wider range, up to 1.07 billion colors in total displayed in all their 4K glory.

 - 4K display